 When small business banks and services are looking to add tools for their customers, QuickBooks is going to be the first name that comes up.
 After that, the remaining 20% of the market is so splintered that it rarely makes sense to add them.
 Think Windows vs. Mac software except if Apple only had a 2% market share instead of 9%.

 3. It uploads directly to your accountant.

 But the main reason that everyone uses QuickBooks is that QuickBooks tries so hard to hook accountants.
 The software gives your accountant everything they need to do your taxes (after they check that you entered everything correctly), and they can log into your live books via QuickBooks Online Accountant.
-If you don’t have an accountant, the QuickBooks Pro Advisor program lets you easily find one.

 QuickBooks is pretty openly trying to get your accountant to pull you towards their products.
 However, the truth is that their products do make life easier for both business owners and accountants and are still overall better than other available software.